-Shortly after we arrive at the famous Pas d’Encel… I say famous because I had heard lots of stories on this passage, which from what I had heard, was really steep and dangerous.
-So to tell you the truth, I didn’t think it was that bad!
+Shortly after we arrive at the famous Pas d’Encel… I say famous because I had heard lots of stories on this passage, which from what I had heard, was really steep and impressive.
+So to tell you the truth, it was not tha bad, really!

-Certainly it’s steep, certainly with my fear of height I did not particularly linger to admire the panorama, but frankly it’s still pretty easy, even for someone prone to vertigo like me!
+It’s steep and with my fear of height I did not particularly linger to admire the panorama, but frankly it was ok, even for someone prone to vertigo like me!

 Well then maybe I tell you that, because, as soon as we got to the top. we came across a herd of little goats, each one more adorable than the next!
-I might as well explain right away that all my attention was focused on them! 🙂
+And all my attention was focused on them! 🙂

 In fact, one of these young ladies must have particularly liked my sweaty skin, because I got licked from head to toe.
 Yummy!
 Hahahaha

-Once the Pas d’Encel is past, the ascent continues quietly through magnificent pastures.
-The last 300 meters of altitude get by super quickly because the landscapes are just amazing.
+Once the Pas d’Encel is behind us, the ascent continues quietly through magnificent pastures.
+The last 300 meters of elevation get by super quickly because the landscapes are just amazing.

-While Benoit left to explore the glacier area a little more, I had settled comfortably on a sun bed and I was getting to know other hikers who had come to spend the evening here.
+While Benoit left to explore the glacier area in front of the hut, I had settled comfortably on a chair and I was getting to know other hikers who had come to spend the evening here.

-Susanfe’s hut is really one of those hut where you feel good… Located at the crossroads of the tour des dents blanches, the tour dents du midi and the tour dhu ruan, the hut is a meeting point for hikers.
+Susanfe hut is really one of those hut where you feel good… Located at the crossroads of the tour des dents blanches, the tour dents du midi and the tour du Ruan, the hut is a meeting point for hikers.
 The atmosphere, the decoration and super warm welcome make this place a small oasis in the Swiss Alps.

-Fabienne (not me) is the guard of this amazing hut.
+Fabienne (not me) is the keeper of this amazing hut.
 She’s such an amazing person (I promise I am not only saying this because we share the same name).
-Moreover, the 2017 season will mark its 10th year spent up there!
-We strongly encourage you to come by and say hello, promise you won’t be disappointed! 🙂
+Moreover, the 2017 season will mark her 10th year spent up there!
+We strongly recommend you to come by and say hello! promise you won’t be disappointed! 🙂

 Hike from Barme to Susanfe